 Others were calling for new ways of working and measuring success as a society and in the workplace.
 For example, ‘shift to measuring success beyond purely growth-based’ and ‘more power to employees to test green credentials of employers.’

-Our overall aim through the Future Visions of a Green Economic Recovery project is to create possible visions of a better, greener future.
+Our overall aim through the Shared visions of a sustainable Scotland project is to create possible visions of a better, greener future.
 So for our next workshop we have created a set of future scenarios to explore, such as:

 The question ‘what are offices for?’ would have once felt like a strange question to ask.
 Now it is one which is actually quite difficult to answer.
 With many people adapting well to remote working, or even thriving with it, the wasted time, effort and cost of a heavy commute seems to outweigh the benefits of a 9-5, Monday-Friday office experience.